Heybluguy/coincatcher_game/README.md

 The <a href="https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en" target="_blank">Web Server for Chrome</a> is an easy-to-install extension for Chrome that lets you select a folder on your computer (like the folder with the game files in them) and deliver them through a basic web server.
 This is probably the easiest way to get started — but you'll need to use the Chrome web browser.
 If you don't want to use Chrome, check out a simple guide for getting a local web server set up for several other methods.

+If you don't want to use Chrome, check out <a href="https://gist.github.com/jgravois/5e73b56fa7756fd00b89" target="_blank">a simple guide for getting a local web server set up</a> for several other methods.